S2-group/software-design-vu/docs/assignment2.md

 #### **Game**

 This class is responsible with managing the data of the game and coordinating actions across the system.
-As can be observed from the diagram, it follows the singleton design pattern; this decision was made in the attempt to keep the data consistent and the instance of the class easily accessible, as it is regularly used by the GUI.

 Attributes